sethigoldy/text_embedding_processor_mongodb_vector_python/readme.md

-# MongoDB Document Embedding and Search
+# MongoDB Document Embedding and Search using Vectors

 This repository contains two Python scripts that demonstrate how to generate embeddings using the DistilBERT model and process documents in a MongoDB database.
 The goal is to embed text data and perform vector searches to retrieve relevant documents.